arkalira/Rancher-k8s-Cluster/README.md

 apt-get update && apt-cache madison docker-ce apt-get install -y docker-ce=17.03.2~ce-0~debian-stretch
 ```
-## Execute rancher
+## Launch Rancher 2.0

 - This method is not recommended for PRODUCTION ENVIRONMENTS.

-### Launch Rancher with a single container and a bind mount MySQL Volume
+### Launching with a single container and a bind mount MySQL Volume

 ```
 mkdir -p /opt/mysql-rancher